 Ekwoge Enang Abwe - Ebo Forest Research Project / Drexel University

-Ekwoge was the former project manager for the Ebo Forest Research Project in Cameroon and currently a graduate student at Drexel University studying for his PhD.
+Ekwoge is the project manager for the Ebo Forest Research Project in Cameroon and is currently a graduate student at Drexel University studying for his PhD.
 In 2013 he was awarded the Whitley Award for his conservation work in Cameroon.
 His current interest is to look at the sustainability of the bushmeat hunting and trade in and around the Ebo forest – the role of this on the biodiversity of the forest, the livelihoods of local people, the traders (wholesalers and retailers) as well as the final consumers in large cities.

 Rayna Bell – Cornell University

 Rayna is a fifth year PhD student in Ecology and Evolutionary Biology at Cornell University studying diversification in Central African treefrogs.
 When she’s not in Africa searching for frogs, or collecting data in the evolutionary genetics lab, she teaches biology to Cornell undergraduates.

 Michel Arnaud Dongmo Kenfak – International Institute of Tropical Agriculture (IITA), Cameroon